 - Your application supports the ability to take an existing (previously defined) item and sell a similar item.
 For example, if the seller sold an item six months ago and now wants to sell a similar one, the application retrieves the old item's details from a local database and uses the information to pre-fill the details of a new listing.
 However, the old item's category and other data may no longer be valid on the site.

 - Your application allows a user to create a listing in advance of the start date and then schedule the listing to become active at a later date (often called a pending or scheduled listing).
 Even if the locally stored metadata is synchronized with eBay's data at the time the listing is defined, the listing details may be out of date by the time the application submits the information to eBay.

-Note: The easiest way to create scheduled listings and ensure that their details will be valid when the listing date arrives is to use eBay's built-in listing scheduling functionality.
-Instead of creating the listing locally and submitting it later, you specify the listing start date in the Item.ScheduleTime property and submit the item immediately.
+The easiest way to create scheduled listings and ensure that their details will be valid when the listing date arrives is to use eBay's built-in listing scheduling functionality.
+Instead of creating the listing locally and submitting it later, you specify the listing start date in the Item.ScheduleTime field and submit the item immediately.
 When the scheduled time arrives, eBay updates the category and other information for you and the listing becomes active.
-This means no additional validation is required on your part—even if the category ID or other metadata has changed on the site.
+This means no additional validation is required on your part, even if the category ID or other metadata has changed on the site.

 The following sections describe some of the ways you can keep your locally stored category information up to date.

 Checking the Category Hierarchy Version

 The category hierarchy for a given site is versioned.
 To check the category hierarchy version: